A Tradition of Caring and Healing

 - Inaugural RitzCarlton Club’s Cobalt Affaire raises $210,000 to benefit the Kids’ Kidney Center at Arnold Palmer Hospital.

 - Dr. P. Phillips Hospital receives VHA Leadership Award for Clinical Excellence for meeting or exceeding national performance standards for its Rapid Response Team, the team that responds when a patient comes in with symptoms of a stroke.

 - Arnold Palmer Hospital announces the Pediatric Sports Medicine Program specializing in the diagnosis, treatment, rehabilitation, education and prevention of sports injuries in young athletes.

 - The Cancer Research Institute of MD Anderson – Orlando receives a research grant to further its study of therapies for pancreatic cancer.

 - Arnold Palmer Hospital is the first hospital in the world to launch patients into orbit via telephone lines.
 In conjunction with NASA, pediatric patients spoke with U.S. Astronaut Clay Anderson on the International Space Station.

 - MD Anderson – Orlando performs the first thoracic surgery in Central Florida using the da Vinci® Surgical System.
 The robotic system is also used for gynecologic and prostate surgeries.

-- Arnold Palmer Hospital unveils a new Toys “R” Us Children’s Fund Starlight Site, a stateoftheart playroom created in partnership with the Starlight Starbright Children’s Foundation.
+- Arnold Palmer Hospital unveils a new Toys “R” Us Children’s Fund Starlight Site, a stateoftheart playroom created in affiliation with the Starlight Starbright Children’s Foundation.